kognise/obsidian-aviation/FAR/Volume 3/J Navigational facilities/0170 Establishment and discontinuance criteria for air traffic control services and navigational facilities.md

 \(5\) The airport must meet the benefit-cost ratio criteria specified herein utilizing three consecutive FAA annual counts and projections of future traffic during the expected life of the tower facility.
 (An FAA annual count is a fiscal year or a calendar year activity summary.
 Where actual traffic counts are unavailable or not recorded, adequately documented FAA estimates of the scheduled and nonscheduled activity may be used.)

 \(b\) An airport meets the establishment criteria when it satisfies paragraphs (a)(1) through (a)(5) of this section and its benefit-cost ratio equals or exceeds one.
-As defined in §170.3 of this part, the benefit-cost ratio is the ratio of the present value of the ATCT life cycle benefits (BPV) to the present value of ATCT life cycle costs (CPV).
+As defined in [[Volume 3/J Navigational facilities/0170 Establishment and discontinuance criteria for air traffic control services and navigational facilities.md#§170.3   Definitions.|§170.3]] of this part, the benefit-cost ratio is the ratio of the present value of the ATCT life cycle benefits (BPV) to the present value of ATCT life cycle costs (CPV).

 BPV/CPV≥1.0